-When you take out a home loan you choose between a fixed rate which is locked in for a set period of time, or a variable rate which changes with the market - but did you know you can have the best of both worlds?
+Generally when you take out a home loan, you can choose between a fixed rate which is locked in for a set period of time, or a variable rate which can change with the market.
+However did you know it is possible to have the best of both worlds?

 When you take out a home loan, you will eventually have to pay back the principal of the loan and the interest charged by the lender.

 With an interest-only home loan, for an agreed period of time you will only pay the interest each month instead of the interest and principal.
 This means your monthly repayments will be lower during that period.
 This makes interest-only home loans popular for investors because they can claim the interest charged on their home loan at tax time.